-*- coding: utf-8 -*-

 **Compatability method:**

-Returns an instance of cana.boolean_node.BooleanNode from the cana module.
+Returns an instance of cana.boolean_node.BooleanNode from the

 **Returns:**

-- An instance of cana.boolean_node.BooleanNode
+- An instance of cana.boolean_node.BooleanNode.

 """